Quick Answer

 | Use after age 65 | N/A (must be employed) | Withdraw for any purpose penalty-free (income tax applies for non-medical) |

-FSA contributions
+How do FSA contributions work?

 The downside: if you leave your employer mid-year, you forfeit the remaining balance unless you elect COBRA.

-HSA contributions
+How do HSA contributions work?

 You can contribute up to $4,400 (individual) or $8,750 (family) in 2026.
 Unlike FSAs, you can only spend what you've actually deposited.
 Contributions can come from payroll deductions, direct deposits, or even a personal bank transfer — and you can adjust your contribution amount at any time during the year.